creativescala/creative-scala/plan.md

   * Exercises
     * What is the order of evaluation for expressions?
 (Left to right)
     * What is the order of evaluation for expressions in a block? (left to right and top to bottom)

-### Declarations
-  * We're now going to add the ability to give names to values.
-We *bind* names to values.
-  * Anywhere we might we use expression we can instead use the name bound to the value the expression evaluates to, if we have previously given it a name.
-Example.
-  * Names allow us to *abstract* over expressions, replacing repetition of an expression with the name.
-  * This allows us to write simpler programs.
-  * Example: boxes in a line with gradient fill
-  * It also allows us to write programs that were previously impossible
-  * Example: Five boxes in a line with gradient fill starting from random color.
-  * Exercise: Can substitution using names change the meaning of a program?
-(Give example.)
-(Like other expressions, we can't substitute where there are side effects)
-  * Scope
-    * There is also a concept of *scope*, which determines which names we can use in which parts of our program.
-If we can use a name, it is *in scope* or *bound*.
-    * Scala has what is called *lexical scoping*, which basically means if you can find a name declared above where it is used AND in an enclosing block it is in scope.
-Example.
-  * Exercises
-    * Rainbow nested circles
-    * Gradient grid
-    * Chessboard
-    * Using Math.random() write a program that evaluates to a sequence of gradient filled circle if the random number is < 0.5 and a sequence of gradient filled squares otherwise.
-Make the color starting the gradient random.
-    * *Challenge Exercise* What happens if we have two bindings with the same name in scope at a given point in the program?
-Example.
-(The inner most binding shadows the outermost binding.)
-    * *Challenge Exercise* Why have scoping rules?
-Why not just make all names visible in all places?
-(How would we resolve aliasing?
-How would we control modularity?)

-### Writing Larger Programs
-  * We're getting to the point where it's inconvenient to type programs into the console
-  * Saving code to a file and using :load and :paste
-  * Using the console is not going to work for real programs.
-  * Install sbt
-  * Create a build.sbt
-  * Run sbt
-  * compile, console, run
-  * Adding doodle as a dependency
-  * Code is different in a real program
-    * Can't write methods and vals without wrapping them in an object
-    * objects
-    * imports
-    * packages

 ### First-order Methods
   * Vals allow us to abstract over values.
 Methods allow us to abstract over expressions.